What is a VEVO Visa Check?

 How It Works

-The process is managed through two main API interactions integrated into a workflow.
+The process is managed through two main API interactions integrated into a workflow.1.
+Provide the Foreign Passport Data

 Step 1: Provide the Foreign Passport Data

 The VEVO check is performed using the details of a foreign passport.
-You must include these details in the documents
+You must include these details in thedocuments array when you create or update an individual.

 Step 2: Execute the Workflow